• Skip to primary navigation

 • Strawberry Pupsicles with plain chicken jerky for the popsicle sticks.

-• Sweet Potato Dog Treats are great to make with leftover baked sweet potatoes.
+• Sweet Potato Apple Dog Treats are great to make with leftover baked sweet potatoes.

-Find lots of easy dog treat recipes here on Spoiled Hounds!
+Find lots of easy frozen dog treat recipes here on Spoiled Hounds!

 Print Pin

-Blueberry, strawberry, and coconut frozen dog treats are a healthy snack for your furry friend.
+Homemade frozen coconut milk dog treats in fruity flavors are a tasty snack for your furry friend.

 Course Dog Treats